Karliekk/SIT313/README.md

 # SIT313
 # Description
+Installation and usage: You can run this App qith Android studio.

 The utility app will include two parts so far.
 I will extend the App and provide more functions in the making process The first part will be calendar